younessbahi/tweetr/README.md

 # Tweetr

-A Twitter scraping package written that enables the collection of Tweets and other data without using the Twitter's API.
+A Twitter scraping package that enables the collection of Tweets and other data without using the Twitter's API.

 ### Some of the benefits from using the tweetr package: